World Water Day 2023 – History, Importance, and Facts

 2. Water pollution affects wildlife.

 It’s not only us humans that need access to clean water.
 Each year, countless animals die due to water pollution.
-Pollution can occur in numerous ways, from actual litter to chemical runoff and wastewater, which make the water toxic to the animals that are dependant on it for drinking and habitation.
+Pollution can occur in numerous ways, from actual litter to chemical runoff and wastewater, which make the water toxic to the animals that are dependent on it for drinking and habitation.

 3. Water is connected to many other environmental issues.